noobaa/noobaa-operator/doc/bucket-class-crd.md

 Data placement capabilities are built as a multi-layer structure, here are the layers bottom-up:
 - Spread Layer - list of backing-stores, aggregates the storage of multiple stores.
-- Mirroring Layer - list of spread-layers, async-mirroring to all mirrors, with locality optimization.
+- Mirroring Layer - list of spread-layers, async-mirroring to all mirrors, with locality optimization (will allocate on the closest region to the source endpoint), mirroring requires at least two backing-stores.
 - Tiering Layer - list of mirroring-layers, push cold data to next tier.

+Constraints:
+A backing-store name may appear in more than one bucket-class but may not appear more than once in a single bucket-class.
+The operator cli currently only supports a single tier placement-policy for a bucket-class.
+YAML must be used to create a bucket-class with a placement-policy that has multiple tiers.

 For more information on using bucket-classes from S3 see [S3 Account](s3-account.md).